 For the fiscal year ended June 30, 2021, the Broker-Dealer Subsidiary received gross dealer manager fees of \$3.8 million and \$0.34 million in connection with the LAND Series C Preferred Stock offering and GOOD Series F Preferred Stock offering, respectively, and net dealer manager fees of \$0.95 million and \$0.09 million, respectively, after broker-dealer commissions and reallowances.
-For the three months ended September 30, 2021, the Broker-Dealer Subsidiary received gross dealer manager fees of \$1.2 million and \$0.38 million in connection with the LAND Series C Preferred Stock offering and GOOD Series F Preferred Stock offering, respectively, and net dealer manager fees of \$0.30 million and \$0.09 million, respectively, after broker-dealer commissions and reallowances.
+For the three months ended September 30, 2021, the Broker-Dealer Subsidiary received gross dealer manager fees of \$1.2 million and \$0.38 million in connection with the LAND Series C Preferred Stock offering, respectively, and net dealer manager fees of \$1.2 million and \$0.38 million in connection with the LAND Series C Preferred Stock offering, respectively, and net dealer manager fees of \$0.30 million and \$0.09 million, respectively, after broker-dealer commissions and reallowances.